Jerusalem cricket: Classification

-There are 19 species recognized as valid in the genus Stenopelmatus, as presently delimited (with 13 more of uncertain status and potentially not valid), though the genus was formerly much larger, including most of the species now placed in the genus Ammopelmatus, which contains 20 additional species.
+Nineteen species are recognized as valid in the genus Stenopelmatus, as presently delimited (with 13 more of uncertain status and potentially not valid), though the genus was formerly much larger, including most of the species now placed in the genus Ammopelmatus, which contains 20 additional species.
 The family Stenopelmatidae and subfamily Stenopelmatinae contain several Old World genera, but only the genera in the tribe Stenopelmatini (all New World) are referred to as Jerusalem crickets.
 Other families in the same superfamily (Stenopelmatoidea) in Australia and New Zealand include the wētā and king crickets.
 They are similar to stenopelmatines in many respects.

 Communication

 Similar to true crickets, each species of Jerusalem cricket produces a different song during mating.
 This song takes the form of a characteristic drumming in which the insect beats its abdomen against the ground.

 No species have wings with sound-producing structures; moreover, evidently none has structures it could use to hear sound.
-This contrasts with true crickets and katydids, who use their wings to produce sounds and have hearing organs to sense sounds of others.
+This contrasts with true crickets and katydids, which use their wings to produce sounds and have hearing organs to sense sounds of others.
 Jerusalem crickets seem unable to hiss by forcing air through their spiracles, as some beetles and cockroaches do.
 Instead, the few Jerusalem crickets that do make sound rub their hind legs against the sides of the abdomen, producing a rasping, hissing noise.
 This hiss may serve to deter predators rather than to communicate with other crickets.
 For such purposes, Jerusalem crickets rely on substrate vibrations felt by subgenual organs located in all six of the insect's legs.

+Cultural significance

+The Jerusalem cricket is of great importance to Native American culture.
+The Hopi and Navajo are some of many tribes in southwestern United States that viewed this insect as a powerful cultural symbol.
+Its striking appearance leads some to think the Jerusalem cricket brings mortality, depicted in the folklore of the Chumash people and recorded by American entomologist Essig.

+The Hopi, who settled in Arizona, portrays this cricket as a spirit being kachina named Sösööpa who races.
+As a result, it’s often carved into Hopi katsina dolls as a yellow humanlike character with black beady eyes, a black-and-white plaid skirt, and antennae made from sand grass, depicting native traits of the Jerusalem cricket.
+The Navajo also carried many myths based on the Jerusalem cricket.
+For instance, they associated the Yucca plant with the insect, both natives to North America, in which you had to eat the plant as a cure to its bite.
+This possibly gave rise to the misconception that their bite is venomous.
+The Chumash in southern California also have many traditional stories centered around the Jerusalem cricket's identity and appearance.
+Indigenous communities also used this insect for food.